scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 Web front end
 -------------
-*TODO Replace with new styling, if time allows*
+*TODO Replace with new styling once color scheme is finalized*

 Here we briefly demonstrate how the above analysis could be conducted using only the web front end.
 Note that the user interface presented here is a preliminary version